Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 Squads are groups of 4 soldiers, consisting of one leader and three infantrymen.
 Each squad within the squadron plans its own miniature mission to work towards the squadron's main mission.

 In the space navy, there are three types of fleets.
 A battle fleet consists of one siege battleship, flanked by 12 destroyers and 4 carriers.
 An invasion fleet consists of one carrier battleship, flanked by 16 destroyers and 2 carriers.
-A patrol fleet consists of 4 destroyers.
+A patrol fleet consists of 2 destroyers (one assigned the lead destroyer).

 For a quick explanation of the military ranks:
 - **Army infantry** are soldiers under a squad leader.